rollkit/rollkit/block/block.md

 * The block manager loads the initial state from the local store and uses genesis if not found in the local store, when the node (re)starts.
 * The default mode for sequencer nodes is normal (not lazy).
 * The sequencer can produce empty blocks.
+* The block manager uses persistent storage (disk) when the `root_dir` and `db_path` configuration parameters are specified in `config.toml` file under the app directory.
+If these configuration parameters are not specified, the in-memory storage is used, which will not be persistent if the node stops.
+* The block manager does not re-apply the block again (in other words, create a new updated state and persist it) when a block was initially applied using p2p block sync, but later was hard confirmed by DA retrieval.
+The block is only set hard confirmed in this case.

 ## Implementation